luhluh-17/journal-app/README.md

 A Ruby on Rails 7 application that keep tracks of your daily tasks

 ### 💻 Features:
-* Use Devise gem for user login and registration
+* Implemented account registration and sessions using the Devise gem by generating a Devise User model.
+* Used the Tailwind CSS framework to make it easier to build and write the front-end portion of the application.
-* Sidebar panel for navigation and displaying the total number of categories and tasks
+* Added a sidebar panel for navigation and displaying the total number of categories and tasks.
-* User can view all tasks or view them by category and sorted by deadline
+* Users can show the list by categories or all tasks in the ActionView, and they can add, edit, and delete tasks and categories.
-* Tasks styling changes depending on priority level
+* Added a helper function to change the color of the tasks depending on the priority level in the TaskHelper module.
+* Used Minitest for unit testing to validate the model.

 ### 🚀 Live Demo
 https://rails-journey.fly.dev/